npickens/htx/README.md

 <div>[object Object], nickname "Wash"</div>
 ```

-#### Void Tag
+#### Tagless Output

-Content can be rendered without an enclosing tag by wrapping it in what is treated by HTX as a "void" tag,
+Content can be rendered without an enclosing tag by wrapping it in HTX's dummy tag, `<:>...</:>`.
+This is
-`<:>...</:>`.
-This is useful within a control loop or conditional when output is desired with no enclosing
+useful within a control loop or conditional when output is desired with no enclosing tag.
+(Note: dummy tags
-tag.
+may not contain any child tags.)

 ```html
 <!-- Template -->